 “Option C” students will benefit from a common framework at University of Paris 13, whatever the chosen Major (C1 and C2).
 The choice among the special focuses (SF) within this framework will offer the possibility to deepen the expertise related directly to the Student’s Major or to explore new dimensions of development policy, especially economic policies interdependencies.

 Following the format of the 3rd semester for “option A” students, this 3rd semester for “option C” is structured in five blocks (+ the “induction month”), characterised by (i) an important focus on emerging countries (and the related changes in terms of national and international economic policies) and (ii) by the emphasis on the intersections between development concerns, knowledge and innovation policies, and macroeconomic and financial regulations.
 The participation of professionals, (from private institutions and researchers with experience in the field) is an important feature of the framework.

 The first block deals with “Macroeconomic and development policies”.
-It comprises is composed of three courses:
+It is composed of four courses:

 - “International macroeconomics” (by D. Lang) which is a common course for students taking options B and C (see the above description).
 All “option B” students will automatically be integrated with the second year level (which complements the courses taught in Berlin during the first year)..